yeozs/yeozs-Hackathon-On-Device-LLM/README.md

 Step 5: Go to Text file `cd Text`

+Step 6: Replace all the filepaths in gradio_ui.py with your file path.

-Step 6: Run `python gradio_ui.py`.
+Step 7: Run `python gradio_ui.py`.
 Sample images is found in "Image" folder.

-Step 7: Deactivate virtual environment when done `Deactivate`
+Step 8: Deactivate virtual environment when done `Deactivate`

 ----------------------------------------------
 Code Explanation: